annaschechter/bowling-challenge/README.md

 	The frame ends immediately (since there are no pins left for a second roll).
 	The bonus for that frame is the number of pins knocked down by the next two rolls.
 That is the next frame, except if the player rolls a strike again.
-* if 10 pins are knocked down in two rolls it's a spare The player has a spare if the knocks down all 10 pins with the two roles of a frame.
+* if 10 pins are knocked down in two rolls it's a spare The player has a spare if the knocks down all 10 pins with the two rolls of a frame.
 The bonus for that frame is the number of pins knocked down by the next roll (first role of next frame).